Saturday, September 23, 2023

 1. Winter festival

-The festival’s goal is to provide children and tourists with an enjoyable way to learn about the state’s rich heritage and art.
+The festival aims to provide children and tourists with an enjoyable way to learn about the state’s rich heritage and art.
 Cultural events will be held.
-The festival has grown into a magnificent event, with performers competing in various dance forms and singing beautiful folk tunes.
+The festival has become a magnificent event, with performers competing in various dance forms and singing beautiful folk tunes.
 Folk dances such as Ghoomar, Gher, and Kalbelia dance and concerts by well-known folk artists can be enjoyed.

 2. Kalbelia Dance Festival

-Dancing and singing are very important in the Kalbelia dance festival, as the name suggests.
+As the name suggests, dancing and singing are essential in the Kalbelia dance festival.
 Tattoos of various kinds are applied to the bodies of dancers.
-Local performers are also allowed to do acrobatics during the festival, which adds to the thrill.
+Local performers can also do acrobatics during the festival, which adds to the thrill.
 People here also have a fantastic chance to showcase their art forms to the rest of the world.
-The women in this town dress in snake-like black.

 3. Teej Festival